fayndee/fayndee.github.io/_photos/astrophotography/2018-07-27-moon-eclipse.md

 filters:
 ---

-Bloody, rare, long lasting lunar eclipse of the century.
+Bloody, rare, long lasting lunar eclipse of the century on July 27, 2018.